wadefagen/waf.cs.illinois.edu/index.md

 # Hi, nice to have you here!

 My name is Wade Fagen-Ulmschneider -- I am faculty in the [Department of Computer Science](https://cs.illinois.edu/) in the [Grainger College of Engineering](https://grainger.illinois.edu/) at [The University of Illinois (UIUC)](https://illinois.edu/).
-My passion is at the intersection of systems, data, and creating tools to nerd out with both systems and data through interactive data visualizations.
+My passion is at the intersection of systems, data, and creating tools to nerd out with both systems and data -- particularly through interactive tools and data visualizations.
 In my work, I work to educate, encourage, and inspire you to change the world.

-Since August 2021, I have worked to build the best data science resource online: [Data Science DISCOVERY](https://discovery.cs.illinois.edu/).
-This free-to-consumer website is used daily as part of teaching of CS/STAT/IS 107, but also provides lectures, guides, and projects for anyone who wants to learn data science to use.
+In the past decade, I have had the honor to teach over 200,000 students between my open-access [courses at Illinois](/teaching/) and my [MOOCs](https://www.coursera.org/learn/cs-fundamentals-1)/[specalization](https://www.coursera.org/specializations/cs-fundamentals) on Coursera.
+In 2023, my [DISCOVERY platform](https://discovery.cs.illinois.edu/) work with [Prof. Karle Flanagan](https://kflan.stat.illinois.edu/) was [selected as one of the campus investments for growth](https://provost.illinois.edu/about/initiatives/investment-for-growth-program/fy24-funded-programs/) to establish Illinois as a national leader in data science education.

-My greatest passion is visualizing data in a way that readers can nerd out with for hours.
-If this interests you, you may be interested in my [visualizations of GPAs at The University of Illinois](https://waf.cs.illinois.edu/discovery/gpa/), my [data-forward, interactive visualizations of COVID-19 as part of my 91-DIVOC project](https://91-divoc.com/pages/covid-visualization/), or any of [my other visualizations](/visualizations/).
+When I'm not teaching, my passion is visualizing data in a way that readers can nerd out with for hours.
+You can find my work in [visualizations of GPAs at The University of Illinois](https://waf.cs.illinois.edu/discovery/gpa/), my [data-forward, interactive visualizations of COVID-19 as part of my 91-DIVOC project](https://91-divoc.com/pages/covid-visualization/), or any of [my other visualizations](/visualizations/).

-Finally, I've worked on several other projects that aim to highlight Illini or make our Illinois courses world-class courses.
-These projects include the [Illini LinkedIn Banner Generator](https://d7.cs.illinois.edu/projects/linkedin-banner-image/generate/),  [Queue@Illinois](https://queue.illinois.edu/), and [others](/tools/).
+Finally, I love being an ILL-INI 🧡💙 and I am always working on a project to highlight Illini and make our Illinois courses more visible.
+Recent projects have included the [Illini LinkedIn Banner Generator](https://d7.cs.illinois.edu/projects/linkedin-banner-image/generate/), [Queue@Illinois](https://queue.illinois.edu/), and [others](/tools/).

 <hr style="clear: both">